HEFTIEProject/heftie-textbook/book/home.md

 ### Running code

-It's not necessary to run the code while reading, but if you want to...
+It's not necessary to run the code while reading, but if you want to you can [download the Python requirements](https://raw.githubusercontent.com/HEFTIEProject/heftie-textbook/refs/heads/main/requirements.txt) used to generate the output in this book, and use them to create a fresh Python environment.

 ## Acknowledgements